Silverr12/DMA-CFW-Guide/README.md

 Notes to consider:

-- Either some classes of devices do not require drivers or have generic drivers automatically load (or there is something else in the config space entirely that tricks detection) which in either case bypasses some sophisticated or all acs (specifically not known to me at this time), types of device configurations that I have seen with this behaviour are:
+- Either some classes of devices do not require drivers or have generic drivers automatically load (or there is something else in the config space entirely that tricks detection) which in either case bypasses some or all sophisticated ACs (specifics not known to me at this time), types of device configurations that I have seen with this behaviour are:
   - An intel wifi card but classed as a host bridge with the first capability pointer pointing to 0s so none of the other capabilities were read by Arbor and so supposedly by your device also, yet they still exist in the configuration space.
-  - A Network controller class with invalid device & vendor id, also subsys vendor id not matching (Maybe from some strange randomisation tool?)
+  - A Network controller class with invalid device & vendor id, also subsys vendor id not matching and some standard 40-60 changes (Maybe from some strange randomisation tool?)

 - You don't need to thoroughly understand verilog for this, as its basically going to be just changing certain addresses